Check Out What Whales Are Doing With SNOW - Benzinga

 What The Experts Say On Snowflake:

-- Barclays has decided to maintain their Overweight rating on Snowflake, which currently sits at a price target of $158.

-- Deutsche Bank has decided to maintain their Buy rating on Snowflake, which currently sits at a price target of $175.
+- Raymond James downgraded its action to Outperform with a price target of $184

-- Citigroup has decided to maintain their Buy rating on Snowflake, which currently sits at a price target of $175.
+- JP Morgan upgraded its action to Overweight with a price target of $165

-- BTIG has decided to maintain their Buy rating on Snowflake, which currently sits at a price target of $183.
+- Jefferies upgraded its action to Buy with a price target of $200

 - Canaccord Genuity upgraded its action to Buy with a price target of $185